fusionx3/fusionx3.github.io/_posts/2017-10-20-wpa-on-krack.md

 <br>

 ### **Fixes**
 As a regular user, best you can do is hope that your AP/Computer's vendor patches its own implementation of WPA2 as quick as possible.
 We know that [Microsoft has silently rolled a security patch last week](https://www.theverge.com/2017/10/16/16481818/wi-fi-attack-response-security-patches).
-However, if you're an advanced user, you can take advantage of the [manual patches](https://github.com/kristate/krackinfo).
+However, if you're an advanced user, you can take advantage of the [released manual patches](https://github.com/kristate/krackinfo).
 <br><br>

 ### **References**